altimmons/LangNotes/C.md

 >
 > Macro & Description
 >
-> 1
->
-> **HUGE\_VAL**
->
-> This macro is used when the result of a function may not be representable as a floating point number.
-If magnitude of the correct result is too large to be represented, the function sets errno to ERANGE to indicate a range error, and returns a particular, very large value named by the macro HUGE\_VAL or its negation (- HUGE\_VAL).
+> 1. **HUGE_VAL** - This macro is used when the result of a function may not be representable as a floating point number.
+If magnitude of the correct result is too large to be represented, the function sets errno to ERANGE to indicate a range error, and returns a particular, very large value named by the macro HUGE_VAL or its negation (- HUGE_VAL).
->
 > If the magnitude of the result is too small, a value of zero is returned instead.
 In this case, errno might or might not be set to ERANGE.
 >
 > ## Library Functions